ice1000/algo4j/README.md

 The `jni library` above is not included in the repo, please build it yourself, or:

-+ For Windows, download the newest version in [AppVeyor's artifact page](https://ci.appveyor.com/project/ice1000/algo4j/build/artifacts).
++ For Windows, download the newest version in [AppVeyor artifact page](https://ci.appveyor.com/project/ice1000/algo4j/build/artifacts), or [GitHub release page](https://github.com/ice1000/algo4j/releases).
-+ For Linux, download the newest version in [Travis' cache page]().
++ For Linux/OSX, download the newest version in [GitHub release page](https://github.com/ice1000/algo4j/releases).

 ## Overview